What is an ankle replacement?

 After surgery, your doctor closes the incision with stitches or staples.
 Then he puts your ankle in a cast.

 Recovery takes several weeks.
-Avoid putting weight on your ankle until your doctor confirms with X-rays that you've healed enough.
+Avoid putting weight on your ankle until your doctor confirms with x-rays that you've healed enough.
 You can work with a physical therapist to strengthen your muscles and improve range of motion.

-Common conditions requiring arthroplasty/ankle joint replacement surgery
+Common conditions ankle replacement surgery

 Doctors use ankle joint replacement surgery to treat arthritis in the ankles.
 Your ankle joints have cartilage between the bones that act as a cushion.
 Arthritis causes the cartilage to wear down.
 This causes the bones to rub against each other.
 Other reasons cartilage might wear out and cause your joints to fail are: